-Alternative B has the potential for some irreversible impacts during the 5 years of initial reduction activities.
-Some plant communities of the South Unit could be adversely affected by trampling and overuse by elk, which could also increase erosion and cause an irretrievable loss of soil.
+Alternative B has the potential for some irreversible impacts during the five years of initial reduction activities.
+Some plant communities of the South Unit could be adversely affected by trampling from overuse, and if invasive exotic plants take over denuded areas resulting from overuse by elk.
 Under the hypothetical scenario described in chapter 2, the loss of approximately 1,558 to 1,598 elk would be an irretrievable commitment of individual animals.
-However, the plant communities, soils, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.
+However, the plant communities, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.

 The potential for irreversible impacts would be greatly reduced under this alternative, because the rapid reduction and maintenance of the elk population between 100 and 400 animals would quickly result in protection of park resources.
 Under the hypothetical scenario described in chapter 2, the loss of approximately 1,400 to 1,600 elk would be an irretrievable commitment of individual animals.
-However, the plant communities, soils, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.
+However, the plant communities, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.

-Translocation would create the potential for the same irreversible impacts as described for alternative B, although they would be less likely to occur as initial reduction would be completed within 3 years instead of 5 under the hypothetical scenario described in chapter 2.
-Under this scenario, the loss of at least 868 elk would be an irretrievable commitment of individual elk.
-However, the plant communities, soils, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.
+Translocation would create the potential for the same irreversible impacts as described for alternative B. Under the hypothetical scenario described in chapter 2, the loss of at least 868 elk would be an irretrievable commitment of individual elk.
+However, the plant communities, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.

 Dispersal of elk to increase hunting opportunities would create the potential for the same irreversible impacts as described for alternative B. Under the hypothetical scenario described in chapter 2, the loss of approximately 1,758 to 1,958 elk would be an irretrievable commitment of individual elk.
-However, the plant communities, soils, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.
+However, the plant communities, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.

 This alternative is not currently an option because fertility control agents that meet NPS criteria are not currently available.
 It is possible that such an agent would be available during the life of this plan, but it would only be usable as a maintenance option in combination with one of the other alternatives used for initial reduction.
 As a result, this alternative would create the potential for the same irreversible impacts as described for the other alternative alternatives during initial reduction.
 Under the hypothetical scenario described in chapter 2, the treatment of approximately 690 to 996 elk female elk with fertility control agents would be an irretrievable commitment of the reproductive capability of individual elk.
-However, the plant communities, soils, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.
+However, the plant communities, wildlife, and wildlife/elk habitat would be protected in the long-term, and the smaller population would reduce the potential for density-dependent competition and disease transmission, as well as reduce potential impacts to overall population health.